mduleone/crapshoot/README.md

 It's Create React App, plus a few things in place already.
 You can get up and building very quickly.
 It's not a CLI tool like Create React App, but there's not much more to it.
 The below assumes you're using `yarn`, but you can use the corresponding `npm` commands instead.

 1. Fork this project and check it out
-  a.
-Alternatively, follow [these instructions](https://help.github.com/articles/duplicating-a-repository/) to duplicate this repository to pick up where this left off, preserve the git history, and to start multiple projects with this as a base.
+  - Alternatively, follow [these instructions](https://help.github.com/articles/duplicating-a-repository/) to duplicate this repository to pick up where this left off, preserve the git history, and to start multiple projects with this as a base.
 2. Run `yarn` to install the dependencies
 3. That's it!
 Run `yarn start` to start the development server and start building!